The Shiralee (1957 film): Production

+Development

+Britain's Ealing Studios had enjoyed a huge critical and commercial success with the film The Overlanders (1946) which was shot in Australia.
+Leslie Norman was an associate producer on the movie.
+Ealing's next two films in Australia, Eureka Stockade and Bitter Spring had not been as successful and the studio pulled back on plans to make movies in Australia.
+However the success of Rank's film version of A Town Like Alice showed there was still a strong potential market for movies set in Australia.
+There had also been a number of popular British movies with child lead characters.

-Leslie Norman said he read the book, "loved it" and sent it to Michael Balcon at Ealing.
+The novel of The Shiralee was published in 1955.
+RKO was reportedly interested in buying the screenrights but that fell through.
+Australian actor Peter Finch was reportedly interested in getting the rights himself.
+Leslie Norman said he "loved" the novel and sent it to Michael Balcon at Ealing.
 According to Norman, "Mick roasted me, said it was full of foul language and how dare I?
 I said that it wouldn't be in the film, so he said all right and to get him a script."

-Ealing had paid a reported £10,000 for the film rights to the book.
+Ealing paid a reported £10,000 for the film rights in 1955.

 Norman says he wrote a script, showed it to Balcon who "claimed it was a different story, so we called in Neil Patterson to rewrite.
 He only rewrote one scene but it was enough to appease Mick.
 I suffered a lot from Mick."

-Ealing signed an agreement with MGM for the latter studio to distribute their films worldwide; The Shiralee was to be the first film they made together.
+Ealing had been associated with the Rank organisation but in 1956 Ealing signed an agreement with MGM for the latter studio to distribute their films worldwide; The Shiralee was to be the first film they made together.
+(Others would include Man in the Sky and Dunkirk.)

+Ealing at first wanted to cast a Hollywood star in the lead, which devastated Finch.
+However these plans fell through and in April 1956 it was announced the lead role would be played by Finch.
+He would be returning to Australia for the first time since 1948 to make the movie.
+"I am pleased to return for an Australian film of a book by an Australian writer," said Finch.

 Leslie Norman arrived in Sydney in April 1956 to begin preproduction.
 Finch arrived in July and an extensive talent search was conducted to find the actress to play Buster.
 Eight-year-old Dana Wilson of Croydon, Sydney, was cast.